GNOME/gimp-help/documentation-guidelines.md

 - Images that show the interface should use the default theme and icon theme.
   A lot of people using image editors seem to prefer a dark theme over a light theme, but we accept both.
-Just try to be consistent inside the same section of the documentation.
+Just try to be consistent inside the same section of the documentation with other recently added images.
+Changes to images only to make them consistent should first be discussed in an issue or MR.
+- Where possible, exclude the window decorations from screenshots.
+The window borders are often the most notable differences between Platforms.
+We should not distract users with this when we can, e.g. most filter options dialogs.
+- Similarly, if we need multiple screenshots where one part always stays the same, we should only show the relevant part.
 - Images that mostly show our interface can often be exported as indexed png, without losing much in quality.
-This saves storage space and keeps downloads smaller for our users, which can be important in certain parts of the world that have limited bandwidth.
+This saves storage space and keeps downloads smaller for our users.
 If you decide to use indexed, make sure that it doesn't degrade the image quality too much.
+- File sizes, download speeds and bandwidth are still relevant in certain parts of the world.
+On top of that, git without large file support is not very well suited for many large binary blobs like images.
+It can degrade the performance of repository cloning and updating.
+All reasons, to try to keep the image sizes down and not to update images too often.